Moerill/token-mold/README.md

 The algorithm tries to generate a word using letter frequencies sampled for 35 different languages.
 So each letter is chosen randomly based on the previous two letters and weighted by their frequency of appereance.

 ### Random adjectives
 What? you can't speak those newly generated names out loud?
-No problem, here is some more help to make your minions more descriptive, by adding random (english) adjectives to their names!
+No problem, here is some more help to make your minions more descriptive, by adding random adjectives to their names!
+Just choose one rollable table of your choice inside the settings menu and you're good to go!
+Token Mold does ship with a few for different languages, all created through community effort.
+If you happen to have a nice list and think it would be nice to ship it with the module, just contact me or send a pull request to this repo and i'll add it!
 ![Random Adjectives](doc/random_adjectives.webp)

 ### Hide Names